mfaisalkhatri/selenium4poc/README.md

 ## End-to-End Tests for [owasp-juice-shop][juice-shop]

+- End-to-End tests for Juice Shop Website are running on `http://localhost:3000` inside the container in GitHub actions.
+- GitHub Actions is used for setting up CI/CD Pipeline

 ### Following is the Automation Test Strategy used for writing End-to-End Tests:

 1. User will navigate to the website and close all the pop-up first.